Logo

 Buspirone is a member of the azapirone drug class, which also contains other anxiolytic and antipsychotic drugs.
 It influences the neurotransmitters dopamine and serotonin in the brain, which increases the activity of serotonin receptors and reduces anxiety.

-BuSpar may be used if other drugs don’t work or have too many side effects.
+If other drugs don’t work or have too many side effects, use BuSpar.
 It takes two to four weeks for BuSpar to start showing clinical benefits.
-As such, it is probable that you will need to utilize this medication for around one month before determining its effectiveness for you.
+Thus, you will likely need to take this drug for about a month before assessing its efficacy.

 Buspar vs Other Anxiety Drugs

-In particular, for those with panic disorders, other anti-anxiety medications such benzodiazepines are thought to be the most beneficial for providing temporary respite from anxiety.
+In particular, for those with panic disorders, other anti-anxiety medications, such as benzodiazepines, are thought to be the most beneficial for providing temporary respite from anxiety.
 Compared to benzos or other anti-anxiety medications, BuSpar has the important virtue of not being sedative or addictive.
 Additionally, BuSpar is a fantastic choice for those who want to reduce stress without falling asleep or who worry about developing a drug dependency.

-More than half of BuSpar users report benefits over placebo, and some studies [4*] show that Buspirone is just as effective as benzodiazepines.
+More than half of BuSpar users report benefits over placebo, and some studies ↗ indicate that buspirone is just as effective as benzodiazepines.

 Buspirone Anxiety Dosage